 There are several key managers who help our organization run smoothly and set the standard for our high quality of care.
 Please feel free to contact them if you have any questions.

 Bob has spent over 30 years in the home care field.

 Anne has over 30 years experience in nursing.
 The last 10 years she has focused on Hospice and Palliative Care.

 Ian has recently obtained his Masters as a Family Nurse Practitioner with a focus on Palliative Care.

 Our Bereavement Coordinators

-Our Springhill Hospice Team continues to care for the families/caregivers of hospice patients after the passing of their loved ones.
-Our bereavement coordinators provide support for 13 months afterward and draws from a variety of resources tailored to the individual needs of the families/caregivers.
+Our Springhill Hospice team continue to care for the families/caregivers of hospice patients after the passing of their loved ones.
+Our bereavement coordinators provide support for 13 months afterward and draw from a variety of resources tailored to the individual needs of the families/caregivers.
 These resources could include sympathy cards, letters of encouragement, personal visits, phone calls, periodic memorial services, and an ongoing grief support group.(Return to top)

 Our Certified Nursing Assistants